cosmincatalin/snurr/docs/documentation.md

 ## Migration

+### Version 0.14 (not yet released)

+- Make the parallel join less permissive for BPMN design errors and respect the number of tokens required before proceeding.
+Returns an error if gateway is stalled.
+- Added support for cancel event.
+Used in transactions.
+- Early detection if multiple none start events is found in same process.
+- Removed unused errors.

 ### Version 0.13

 - Changed the order of `Process<S, T>` to `Process<T, S = Build>` to be able to specify a default state.
 Removed the annoying Process::<_, T>.